Planning a Trip to Miami, Florida

 Getting Around Miami

-The local transit authorities operate the Metrobus service with over 100 bus routes, the rapid transit Metrorail train service, the commuter Tri-Rail service and the free Downtown Metromover overhead light railway service.
-The newest service is the Brightline rail service from Miami to West Palm Beach with further expansion to Orlando and ultimately to Tampa.
+The local transit authorities operate the Metrobus service, which has over 100 bus routes, the rapid transit Metrorail train service, the commuter Tri-Rail service, and the free Downtown Metromover overhead light railway service.
+The newest is the Brightline rail service from Miami to West Palm Beach, which will eventually expand to Orlando and Tampa.

-As well as ordinary taxis, there are also a number of water taxis that can be used to simply get places or take a tour.
+In addition to ordinary taxis, several water taxis can be used to get places or take a tour.

 Places To Stay In Miami

-Miami offers a range of accommodation, everything from chic boutique Art Deco style hotels to 5-star luxury resort hotels like the Miami Beach Acqualina Resort & Spa, Viceroy Miami and Mandarin Oriental Miami with plenty of choice in between.
+Miami offers a range of accommodations, from chic boutique Art Deco-style hotels to 5-star luxury resort hotels like the Miami Beach Acqualina Resort & Spa, Viceroy Miami, and Mandarin Oriental Miami, with plenty of choices in between.

 Things to do in Miami

-Whilst Miami does not have the blockbuster allure of Orlando’s theme parks, it still has plenty to offer from world class museums and art galleries to the Miami Seaquarium, Richard Petty Driving Experience at the Homestead-Miami Speedway, Everglades Alligator Farm, Jungle Island, Miami Metrozoo and Monkey Jungle.
-Of course the Big Cypress National Preserve and the Everglades National Park are also close at hand.
+While Miami does not have the blockbuster allure of Orlando’s theme parks, there are still plenty of things to do in Miami.
+From world-class museums and art galleries to the Miami Seaquarium, Richard Petty Driving Experience at the Homestead-Miami Speedway, Everglades Alligator Farm, Jungle Island, Miami Metrozoo, and Monkey Jungle.
+Of course, the Big Cypress National Preserve and the Everglades National Park are nearby.

-If you plan on visiting more than one attraction in the Miami area (or even going to the Kennedy Space Center) then it might be worth considering a Miami Go Card or Miami Explorer Pass.
-These multi-attraction multi-day tickets can save you money on the normal gate prices.
+If you plan on visiting more than one attraction in the Miami area (or even going to the Kennedy Space Center), it might be worth considering a Miami Go Card or Miami Explorer Pass.
+These multi-attraction, multi-day tickets can save you money on the regular gate prices.
+If you’re looking for a Miami vacation for couples, you have many options, including the classic tourist areas to explore, beaches, shopping, places to eat, and so much more.

 Eating in Miami

-Miami is renowned for its restaurants and cuisine and Zagat publish a range of annual guides, just on Miami’s restaurants; Zagat Miami, South Florida Restaurants and Zagat Miami Beach Restaurants.
+Miami is renowned for its restaurants and cuisine, and Zagat publishes several annual guides on its restaurants: Zagat Miami, South Florida Restaurants, and Zagat Miami Beach Restaurants.

 Nightlife in Miami

-You only have to watch an episode of “CSI Miami” to realise what amazing nightlife Miami has to offer, everything from jazz clubs to hot nightclubs and comedy shows.
+You only have to watch an episode of “CSI Miami” to realize what fantastic nightlife Miami offers, everything from jazz clubs to hot nightclubs and comedy shows.

 Shopping in Miami

-Miami boasts a number of exclusive shopping malls.
-For everyday shopping there are malls like the Dolphin Mall and Sawgrass Mills but for up market brands like Tiffany and Prada then there is Bel Harbor Shops.
+Miami boasts several exclusive shopping malls.
+For everyday shopping, there are malls like the Dolphin Mall and Sawgrass Mills, but for upmarket brands like Tiffany and Prada, there are Bel Harbor Shops.

-If planning is approved, the largest mall and entertainment complex in the Western Hemisphere, the American Dream Miami mega mall could be coming to Miami in the next few years.
+If the plan is approved, the largest mall and entertainment complex in the Western Hemisphere, the American Dream Miami mega-mall, could be coming to Miami in the next few years.

 Miami Visitor Numbers

-In 2021 Miami welcomed around 24 million visitors each year who come to soak up the glamour and the glitz, the wonderful weather, beautiful beaches, fantastic architecture, museums, restaurants, shopping and renowned nightlife.
+Miami welcomes over 24 million visitors each year to soak up the glamour and glitz, the wonderful weather, beautiful beaches, fantastic architecture, museums, restaurants, shopping, and renowned nightlife.

-About half of them were domestic travellers and just over five million international visitors.
+About half were domestic travelers, and just over five million were international visitors.
 The busiest months are December/January and March/April.
 The quietest month is September.

 Miami Climate and Seasons

-One of the attraction to southern Florida and Miami in particular is the weather.
-Miami enjoys a sub-tropical climate with year round sunshine.
-Most of the rainfall including thunderstorms occurs during the summer and early autumn (fall) months.
-Coupled with the rainfall though is high humidity and of course hurricane season runs from June to November.
+One attraction to southern Florida and Miami, in particular, is the weather.
+Miami enjoys a sub-tropical climate with year-round sunshine.
+Most rainfall, including thunderstorms, occurs during the summer and early autumn (fall) months.
+Coupled with the rainfall, though, is high humidity, and hurricane season runs from June to November.

-Highest temperature recorded was 98 degrees Fahrenheit and the lowest 30 degrees Fahrenheit, just below freezing.
+The highest temperature recorded was 98 degrees Fahrenheit, and the lowest was 30 degrees Fahrenheit, just below freezing.

-This climate means that Miami has different seasons to more central and northern parts of Florida.
-High season in Miami when it is usually warm and dry runs from December through March/April when you can expect hotel room rates to rise.
-During low season from June to August you can expect to pay 30% to 50% less for your room.
+This climate means Miami has different seasons compared to northern Florida.
+The high season in Miami, usually warm and dry, runs from December through March/April when hotel room rates rise.
+During the low season, from June to August, you can expect to pay 30% to 50% less for your room.